yohasebe/fzf-alfred-workflow/README.md

 - ⚡️ **Fuzzy Search**: You can enter search keys that partially match file/directory paths *in any order*.
 - 🧠 **Memorization**: Alfred manages the order of items according to *past usage*.
 - 🗂 **Folder Action**: Search directory can be set in user preferences or specified dynamically in a *folder action*.
-- 📝 **Editable Search History**: *Search history* is automatically recorded and can be edited lator.
+- 📝 **Editable Search History**: *Search history* is automatically recorded and can be edited later.

 <img src='./files/screenshot.gif' style='width:500px;'/>